immunogenomics/GeNA-applied/README.md

 4. Randolph, H. E. et al. Genetic ancestry effects on the response to viral infection are pervasive but cell type specific.
 Science 374, 1127–1133 (2021).

 # Contact
-Please contact Laurie Rumker (Laurie_Rumker@hms.harvard.edu) with any questions about these analyses.
+Please contact Laurie Rumker (Laurie_Rumker AT hms.harvard.edu) with any questions about these analyses.